stormpath/stormpath-documentation/source/005_auth_n.rst

 - Add your application's redirect URL, which is the URL the user will be returned to after successful authentication.

-For more information, please see the `GitHub documentation <https://developer.github.com/guides/basics-of-authentication/#registering-your-app>`_.
+For more information, please see the `GitHub documentation on registering your app <https://developer.github.com/guides/basics-of-authentication/#registering-your-app>`_.

 Step 1: Create a Social Directory for GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^